jbillo/handcompare/README.md

                     This option is exposed for consistency as the test suite does not enforce the "unique cards" restriction when comparing hands.

+    --verbose       Output details on hand comparison, including type, multiple and ranking for each of the hands.

 For an example use of the `--no-sanity` parameter to check two straight flushes:

     python /path/to/handcompare/handcompare.py 10C,JC,QC,KC,AC 10H,JH,QH,KH,AH